 Perfect!

-Couple more days passed and Scott thought he’d try it out.
-He was outside a while and then came into the kitchen and just stood there and looked at me.
+A couple more days passed, and Scott thought he’d try it out.
+He was outside for a while and then came into the kitchen and just stood there and looked at me.

 “How’s it going?”
 I said cheerfully.